chuwuwang/sunmi-flutter-sdk/README.md

         - 1 - center
         - 2 - right
 - Return
-    - success(): a string message field.
+    - success: a string message field.
-    - error(): string code field and message field.
+    - error: string code field and message field.

 ### 7. setRowHeight()
 Set the line spacing for print.
 - Parameter
     - int, row height.
 - Return
-    - success(): a string message field.
+    - success: a string message field.
-    - error(): string code field and message field.
+    - error: string code field and message field.

 ### 8. printText()
 Print text.
 - Parameter
     - String, print data.
 - Return
-    - success(): a string message field.
+    - success: a string message field.
 The processing result returned by success() method refers to the execution result of the command processing, not the processing result of printing out the paper.
-    - error(): string code field and message field.
+    - error: string code field and message field.

 ### 9. printImage()
 Print picture.
 - Parameter
     - Uint8List, the byte array of the picture.
 - Return
-    - success(): a string message field.
+    - success: a string message field.
 The processing result returned by success() method refers to the execution result of the command processing, not the processing result of printing out the paper.
-    - error(): string code field and message field.
+    - error: string code field and message field.

 **Note: Because SUNMI's V series and P series use 58mm printers.
 If you want the printed image to be centered, please make an image with a width of 384px.**